swape/js-book/docs/chapter1/variables.md

 ## let

-These variables can have different forms and we are going to learn them all.
+These variables can have different forms, and we are going to learn them all.
 We can start by making a variable to store a number in.

 ```javascript
 let myVar = 3